Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Conclusions

 \section{Conclusions}

 This paper presents the discovery and analysis of a unique ultra-diffuse galaxy candidate, Zangetsu, in the COSMOS field using HSC imaging data.
 Zangetsu is an extremely low surface brightness galaxy with $g$-band central surface brightness of $\sim 26.6$ mag/arcsec$^2$ and a very shallow inner light profile (\ser{} index $n\sim 0.40$).
 Zangetsu's optical color ($g-i=0.96$) and multi-band SED suggest it is a quiescent system.
 More intriguingly, Zangetsu displays an unusually elongated shape ($b/a\sim 0.25$), unprecedented among the previously known LSB population.
 While showing a hint of disturbed morphology, with a slightly asymmetric light distribution, Zangetsu is unlikely to interact with nearby systems, including a $z=0.126$ S0 galaxy, which would make Zangetsu a 47 kpc long structure in a nonphysical configuration.
-With the available HSC and HST images, we managed to constrain Zangetsu's distance to $D>26$ Mpc using the surface brightness fluctuation method.
-Within a plausible redshift range of $0.006<z<0.1$, Zangetsu sits above the luminosity--size relation of discovered LSB or UDG galaxies regardless of the actual distance, indicating that Zangetsu is very likely to be an extraordinarily diffuse or large system with some unusual features (see Fig. \ref{fig:L_size}).
-At the same time, the isolated environment of Zangetsu makes it an even more special system.
+Using available HSC and HST images, we constrained Zangetsu's distance to $D>26$ Mpc using the surface brightness fluctuation method.
+Within a plausible redshift range of $0.006<z<0.1$, Zangetsu sits above the luminosity--size relation of discovered LSB or UDG galaxies regardless of the actual distance, indicating that Zangetsu is very likely to be an extraordinarily diffuse or large system with some unusual features (see Figure \ref{fig:L_size}).
+At the same time, Zangetsu's isolated environment makes it even more special.
 Even with the extensive spectroscopic redshift data in the COSMOS field, including the newly released DESI DR1, we find no convincing host of Zangetsu at least within 1.2$\times R_{\rm Vir}$ of a $\log\ M_*/M_{\odot}>9$ galaxy.